ruccipiero/property_price_prediction_API/README.md

     }
 ```

-## What is the output of each route in case of error?
+### What is the output of each route in case of error?
-It usually works but it may give a 404 error if the api is not working.
+It usually works but it may give {"detail":"Not Found"} error if the method is not well expressed

 For the POST /predict method: